 WordPress allows admin users to enable auto-update features as well.
 We recommend trying this feature as it doesn’t need your intervention to update the plugin.

-We hope this post will help you know about How to Fix the Critical SQL Injection Vulnerability in WP Statistics WordPress Plugin.
+We hope this post would help you know about How to Fix the Critical SQL Injection Vulnerability in WP Statistics WordPress Plugin.
 Thanks for reading this threat post.
 Please share this post and help to secure the digital world.
 Visit our social media page in Facebook, LinkedIn, Twitter, Telegram, Tumblr, & Medium and subscribe to receive updates like this.